eamonb123/restaurantv2/README.md

  ###Problems
-+If you create a customer before your create a waiter, that customer is forever lost.
+ -If you create a customer before your create a waiter, that customer is forever lost.
 You must first create a waiter and then create a customer for them to interact.
-+ There are no image icons on the waiters and customers.
+-There are no image icons on the waiters and customers.
 I did not know how to have the strings follow them and stay directly on top of them the entire time
-+ There is a potential semaphore issue that runs in an infinite loop when all the customers leave and all the tables are empty
+- There is a potential semaphore issue that runs in an infinite loop when all the customers leave and all the tables are empty
-+ I could not get the pause button to work
+- I could not get the pause button to work